apache/drill/_docs/configure-drill/securing-drill/091-configuring-drill-to-use-spnego-for-http-authentication.md

 An administrator or user can configure SPNEGO on the client (web browser or client tools, such as curl).
 To configure SPNEGO on the client, a Kerberos Ticket Granting Ticket must exist for the user accessing the web server.
 The Kerberos Ticket Granting Ticket generated on the client side is used by the web client to get a service ticket from the KDC.
 This service ticket is used to generate a SPNEGO token, which is presented to the web server for authentication.

-The client should use the same web server hostname (as configured in the server-side principal) to access the Drill Web Console.
+The client should use the same web server hostname (as configured in the server-side principal) to access the Drill Web UI.
 If the server hostname differs, SPNEGO authentication will fail.
-For example, if the server principal is `"HTTP/example.QA.LAB@QA.LAB”`, the client should use `http://example.QA.LAB:8047` as the Drill Web Console URL.
+For example, if the server principal is `"HTTP/example.QA.LAB@QA.LAB”`, the client should use `http://example.QA.LAB:8047` as the Drill Web UI URL.

 The following sections provide instructions for configuring the supported client-side browsers: